 Relentlessly Relevant Brands: The Role Models

-Earlier this week Forbes ran an article announcing the release of a Prophet study which ranks the “relentless relevance” of 400 top brands from 29 categories.
-The respondents were U.S. consumers, active in the category and familiar with the brand, so the results go beyond visibility and reach to understand attachment to the brand.
+Earlier this week Forbes ran an article announcing the release of a Prophet brand ranking Index which ranks the “relentless relevance” of 400 top brands from 29 categories.
+The respondents were U.S. consumers, active in the category and familiar with the brand, so the results go beyond visibility and reach to understand the attachment to the brand.

 Relentless relevance was measured by four dimensions:

 - Customer Obsessed: Being important to a person’s life, connecting emotionally, and creating happiness.

 - Ruthlessly Pragmatic: Makes life easier by being dependable, available, and delivering a consistent experience.

 - Distinctively Inspired: Inspires, has a meaningful purpose, is trustworthy, and in-touch.

 - Pervasively Innovative: Pushes the status quo, engages with customers in new and creative ways, and finds new ways to address unmet needs.

 Brands that are relentlessly relevant are likely to be dominant leaders of a subcategory which is usually the best route to growth as I explained in my book Brand Relevance.